matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 Remove the [rich reply fallback from the specification](https://spec.matrix.org/v1.10/client-server-api/#fallbacks-for-rich-replies).
-Clients should stop sending them and should consider treating `<mx-reply>` parts as either something to be unconditionally stripped or as something to be escaped as invalid html.
+Clients should stop sending them and should consider treating `<mx-reply>` parts as they treat other invalid html tags.

 Clients are not required to include a fallback in a reply since version 1.3 of the